nluna3096/Real-Time-Data-Streaming-Pipeline-/1- Real-Time Data Streaming Pipeline/README.md

 # Contents

-This project has been divided into two parts.
+This project has been divided into two parts (folders 1 and 2).

 First part (1-Log Streaming Pipeline), deals with the real-time streaming of log messages.
 As a result of this first pipeline, we will be able to gather (all at the same time), logs coming from the different vacuum servers.
 This will help experts at vacuum creating their own dashboards with the collected data as well as detecting unexpected situations along the 100 km vacuum lines in the monitoring process.